nothke/shakedown-docs/modding.md

 All of these objects must have a single material each.
 Otherwise the game will just pick one submesh (mesh with one material slot) and keep the others in the middle of track.

 The pivot of body object must be exactly in the center of wheelbase and track (in the middle of all wheels).
 This is because the game uses just a single value for wheelBase and wheelTrack.
 It will place wheels at 0.5 * wheelBase back for rear wheels and same for front wheels.

+Another thing is that the pivot should be inside the convex mesh

 ### Stage